 #5 Restore metabolic function

-We want to ensure our bodies are producing optimal amounts of energy at all times to export excessive calcium from the cells in order to keep prolactin low.
+We want to ensure our bodies are producing optimal amounts of energy (ATP) at all times to export excessive calcium from the cells in order to keep prolactin low.

-There are a variety of ways to improve cellular function and some include:
+There are a variety of ways to improve ATP production and some include:

-- Use energy promoting supplements, such as ginseng, cordyceps sinensis, Ancient Peat, Cardenosine, caffeine, etc.
+- Use ATP-boosting supplements, such as creatine, Rhodiola, elevATP, Cardenosine, etc.

 #7 Minimize EMF exposure and damage

-Intracellular calcium is excitatory and stimulates the production of prolactin, glutamate (which is excitatory), nitric oxide, aromatase, inflammation, and it drops ATP production, etc, etc. Excess intracellular calcium is very undesirable for health.
+Intracellular calcium is excitatory and stimulates the production of prolactin and it drops ATP production.

 EMF is one of the most potent stimulatory of VGCCs, thus it can lead to chronically elevated prolactin if you’re chronically exposed to EMF.

-Some of the simplest ways to mitigate the damage of EMF is to use 400mg-2g of magnesium per day.
+One of the simplest ways to mitigate the damage of EMF is to use 400mg-2g of magnesium per day.
 Magnesium is a calcium channel blocker.